ezbueno/springboot-jdbctemplate-rest-api-mysql/README.md

 # API Reference

-- We will create a Employee REST API, following are the rest endpoints
+- We will create a Employee REST API, following are the rest endpoints.

 - # Get all employees